 - Nettle appears as an ingredient in many hair lotions because it induces hair growth!
 It fortifies the scalp, cleanses it and reduces dandruff.

 - Beware of snails and slugs that gleefully munch on nettles.

 - No need to even try growing nettle in pots, it would produce too little.

 Cooking nettle for its health benefits

-- Its nutritional value make nettle a very tonic food, even better than spinach because it only has half as many oxalates, with only about 0.57 mg/g on average.
+- Its nutritional value makes nettle a very tonic food. , even better than spinach because it only has half as many oxalates, with only about 0.57 mg/g on average.

 Nutritional content of nettle

 Nettle is the leaf vegetable with the highest protein content.

 Together with its diuretic and antianemic properties, nettle contains minerals, provitamin A, iron and vitamin C.